CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### **Awarding Experience Points**

-If Nezznar is captured alive and handed over to Sildar Hallwinter or Townmaster Wester in Phandalin, award the party double his XP value.
+If Nezznar is captured alive and handed over to Ulfric Brimward or Townmaster Wester in Tuntin, award the party double his XP value.

 ### **20. Quarters of the Priests**